This post may contain affiliate links. Please read my disclosure and privacy policy.

 I used a combination of coconut sugar and molasses to sweeten the cookies.
 I have some options for substitutes: brown sugar in place of coconut sugar, and maple syrup in place of molasses, in case you want a lighter flavor gingerbread.
 Keep in mind that venturing beyond the suggested substitutes will most likely lead to very different results, so experiment with caution!

-I tried making these with all molasses (ugh, far too strong), part molasses & part maple (close, but still not right), but finally got it right with a sugar-molasses combo.
+I tried making these with all molasses (far too strong), part molasses & part maple (close, but still not right), but finally got it right with a sugar-molasses combo.

-Specifically, I used 2-1/2 tablespoons coconut sugar and 2-1/2 teaspoons molasses.
-The dough is dark and thick, but still moist:
+Specifically, I used 2.5 tablespoons coconut sugar and 1 tablespoon molasses.
+The dough is dark and thick, but still moist.

-One of the many beauties of egg-free baking is that recipes can be scaled small, (this recipe yields 10 cookies) or easily multiplied into larger batches without issues.
-The dough is so easy, you could just mix a new portion with each tray of cookies.
+- Can I double the recipe?
+Yes!
+One of the many beauties of egg-free baking is that recipes can be scaled small, (this recipe yields 10 cookies) or easily multiplied (double, triple) into larger batches without issues.

 Here’s a side-by side of the sugar-coated and plain cookies.
 My son actually preferred the plain.
 A tiny Christmas miracle!